ibm-cloud-architecture/refarch-integration/docs/buildrun/run-bmx-cs.md

-# Run on Bluemix Container Service
+# Run on IBM Cloud Container Service
 The kubernetes cluster is optional as the Case Inc Portal app can run in a docker container or as a cloud foundry application.
-We still encourage to use Kebernetes to deploy microservices as it offers a lot of added values we need.
+We still encourage to use Kubernetes to deploy microservice as it offers a lot of added values we need.

 You may have the CLI for bluemix container installed via the script: `./install_cli.sh`

-### Step1: Provision Kubernetes Cluster on IBM Bluemix
+### Step1: Provision Kubernetes Cluster on IBM IBM Cloud
-In the Bluemix Catalog go to **Containers** on the left navigation panel and select ** Kubernetes Cluster**:
+In the IBM Cloud Catalog go to **Containers** on the left navigation panel and select ** Kubernetes Cluster**:

 ![](./cs-create.png)